The registered name of the company is Tele2 AB. The company is a public company (publ).

 The number of members of the board of directors shall amount to at least five and no more than nine members, with no more than the same number of deputies.

-The Company shall have no more than three Auditors, with no more than the same number of Deputy Auditors, or a registered accounting firm.
-The Auditors term of office shall last until the end of the Annual General Meeting which is held during the fourth financial year after the Auditor was elected.
+The Company shall as Auditor have no less than one and no more than three registered accounting firms.
+The Auditors term of office shall last until the end of the first Annual General Meeting which is held after the year the Auditor was appointed.

 The company's financial year shall be the calendar year.

 Notice of a General Meeting of shareholders shall be published in the Official Swedish Gazette (Sw.
 Post- och Inrikes Tidningar) as well as on the company's website.
 At the time of the notice, an announcement with information that the notice has been issued shall be published in Svenska Dagbladet.

 To be entitled to participate in a general meeting, shareholders must be recorded in a print-out or another presentation of the complete share register relating to the circumstances as of five business days before the meeting, and give notice to the company no later than on the day stipulated in the notice of the meeting.
 This day may not be a Sunday, another public holiday, a Saturday, Midsummer's Eve, Christmas Eve or New Year's Eve, and may not fall before the fifth business day prior to the meeting.